tdounias/Reed_Senior_Thesis/Data_and_results/results/Data_Wrangle_September/README.txt

       For records with county2015 but not county2016, grab histories from the 2015 history file.

       … and so on.
 Each step should get faster because the vast majority of records will have been in the same         county and have a registration record from 2012 - 2016, but as you go backwards, you’ll grab the vote            histories of those who moved out of state or fell off the rolls.

+*Diagnostics*:

+      Diagnostics for vhist and vrf for 2012-2016

+*County movement graph*:

+      Graph that shows movement of population between counties/differences between files